The company says 10 years/100,000 miles, but what’s covered and for how long?

 However, studies like this don’t examine long-term reliability, and Kias aren’t perfect.

-The best way to protect yourself against expensive repair bills after Kia's factory warranty has expired is an extended warranty.
-We recommend getting a quick, free quote for your Kia vehicle from our reviews team's top-rated provider, CARCHEX:
+The best way to protect yourself against expensive repair bills after Kia's factory warranty has expired is a Kia extended warranty.
+We recommend getting a quick, free quote for your Kia vehicle from our reviews team's top-rated provider, Endurance: